 Short lets

 For expats seeking temporary accommodation in Bulgaria, short-term leases offer a flexible and convenient solution.
-These fully furnished properties, available for stays ranging from a few weeks to several months, provide a comfortable home away from home.
+These are fully furnished properties that can be a comfortable short-term home away from home.
 Expats can find various short-let options throughout the country, from modern city apartments to charming rural cottages, ensuring a perfect match for every lifestyle and budget.

 Short-term rental websites for Bulgaria include BgStay.com, Airbnb.com and HomeToGo.com.